jan88b/SpecFlowProject2/README.md

 # SpecFlowProject2
-Added cases for 5 of the below scenarios
+Added cases for 5 of the below scenarios using specflow extension

 1. Verify that a valid journey can be planned using the widget.
 (A valid journey will consist of a valid locations entered into the widget)